The base is comprised of two 2040 aluminum extrusions, 4 base plates, and the "Base" packet of hardware.

 Now attach the angle brackets to the assembly with the screw heads on the inside (otherwise the screw and nut would interfere with the belt).
 Make sure to use the proper side of the bracket!
 Attach the motor plate to the bracket to complete assembly.
 Do this for the X-Axis and Y-Axis assemblies.

-For connecting your spindle to the VFD please refer to this online PDF.
+For wiring your spindle to the VFD please refer to this online PDF.

 Your Routakit HD is now fully assembled!
 If you haven't yet, stop by our forums for assistance, inspiration, or to just chat with other CNC enthusiasts!

 Assembling your Routakit is fairly straight-forward.
 Keep in mind these instructions reflect the method that we find to be the easiest to follow, and is by no means the most efficient for everyone.
 You may find some parts easier to do another way, which is great!
-The machine depicted in these instruction is an earlier model, hardware and parts shown may vary slightly to your kit.
+The machine depicted in these instruction is an earlier model, hardware and parts shown may vary to your kit, however the steps would remain the same.

 To assemble a wheel, place a bearing in one side of the wheel.
 Insert the wheel screw through the bearing.
 Thread a washer onto the screw and into the wheel.
 Thread the second bearing onto the screw and press into wheel.
 Thread the second washer onto the screw.
 The wheel is now ready to be installed on a plate!